5T33Z0/Clover-Crate/ACPI/README.md

 ### Min Multiplier

 Minimum CPU multiplier.
-It itself reports 16, and prefers to run at 1600, but you should set the stats down to 800 or even 700 in the table for speedstep.
+It itself reports 16, and prefers to run at 1600, but you should set the stats down to 800 or even 700 in the table for Speedstep.
 Experiment with it.
 If your system crashes during boot, the Low Frequency is too low!

 ### Max Multiplier